 If you have good admin skills why not make money from home by setting yourself up as a remote PA, handling general office duties for businesses that don’t need full-time secretarial support?

 You’ll need office experience, space to work,and a reasonably efficient computer with broadband and up-to-date software.
 UpWork is the best hunting ground for Virtual Assistant jobs, and you can register for free!

 Pros: Good rates and you can choose your hours.

 Cons: No technical support if things go wrong.

 If you don’t want to run your own business then straight data-entry might be more up your street.
 You’ll just need good typing skills and a broadband connection to get started.

-Elance is especially good – it has hundreds of data entry jobs (someone gets hired every 60 seconds), it’s free to register, and there’s no fee to pay when you take a job (a lot of other sites charge a fee).
-You can register for free at Elance here.
+UpWork is especially good – it has hundreds of data entry jobs (someone gets hired every 60 seconds), it’s free to register, and there’s no fee to pay when you take a job (a lot of other sites charge a fee).
+You can register for free at UpWork here.

 Pros: Flexible and easy to learn.

 Cons: It’s isolated and you’ll still need childcare.